Midsumma Pride March Registration 2023

 Can I march as an individual?

 Of course!
-Individuals are grouped together towards the front of the march but you still need to register and attend the participant briefing.
+Individuals are grouped together in the march but you still need to register and attend the participant briefing.

 Is Midsumma Pride March family friendly?

 Midsumma Pride March is a family friendly event that appeals to individuals of all ages.
 Families are warmly welcome to participate in the March.
 However, parental or guardian discretion is advised: Pride March celebrates diverse genders & sexualities so the march may contain references to sex, and you will see the odd bare bottom.

 As our pets are often considered family too, please make sure you have foot protection for your pooches if you bring them, otherwise plan to leave them at home.
 That road tar can get painfully hot on the paws.